cabforum/servercert/docs/BR.md

 1. The entire Request Token or Random Value MUST NOT appear in the request used to retrieve the file, and
 2.	the CA MUST receive a successful HTTP response from the request (meaning a 2xx HTTP status code must be received).

-The file containing the Request Token or Random Number:
+The file containing the Request Token or Random Value:
 1. MUST be located on the Authorization Domain Name, and
 2. MUST be located under the "/.well-known/pki-validation" directory, and
 3. MUST be retrieved via either the "http" or "https" scheme, and